Responsible Gambling can be fun and enjoyable if managed well.

 Set a Daily Stop Loss

-The best way to recover from a loss to have a slow and calculated approach, waiting for the right opportunities, and doing it bit by bit, not trying to do it in one large "all or nothing bet".
+The best way to recover from a loss is to have a slow and calculated approach, waiting for the right opportunities and doing it bit by bit, not trying to do it in one large "all or nothing bet".

 Set a Daily Stop Win

-By the same token it's easy to get carried away when you're winning and think you are invincible.
-For example, if at the start of the day you work out 3 horses you like on the day's cards then leave it at that.
+It's easy to get carried away when you win and think you are invincible.
+For example, if you work out three horses you like on the day's cards at the start of the day, leave it at that.

-If they end up all winning don't get greedy and start looking for other opportunities that weren't there that morning.
-All you are doing is making some bad bets, and chances are you'll give back some of your winnings.
+If they win, don't get greedy and start looking for other opportunities that weren't there that morning.
+All you are doing is making bad bets, and you'll probably give back some of your winnings.